iamshakkib/clonenetflix/README.md

 ## Here, I have cloned Netflix using Springboot, React and MongoDB lets understand why ?

-### This is the most emotional reason which motivated me for developing this project is :- I didnt find tutorial for Netflix-Clone in Springboot sadly !
+### This is the most emotional reason which motivated me for developing this project is :- I didnt find tutorial for Netflix-Clone using Springboot in YouTube sadly !
 So i created on my own.

 ## Moving on to the practical reasons